zeromq/zproject/README.txt

 ## Generate build environment in your project

 Copy the `project.xml` and `generate.sh` to your project or an empty directory and adjust the values accordingly.
+You'll also need a license file.
+To get started you can copy `license.xml` from zproject and change the license to whatever you like.
+The text in the `license.xml` will be placed on every header and source file.
+Thus make sure not to insert the hole license but a appropriate disclaimer.

 Run `./generate.sh`